katcipis/sophia/notes/books/death-life-american-cities.md

-Problems of disorganized complexity are problems with a multitude of variables and where the variables are not correlated at all, it is used a lot in Physics and the main approach to handling this kind of problem is statistics.
+Problems of disorganized complexity are problems with a multitude of variables and where the variables are not correlated at all, it is used a lot in Physics and the main approach to handling this kind of problem is statistical modeling.

 Problems of organized complexity are problems usually found on the life sciences, like medicine, biology, etc. You have a multitude of variables, but most of